 - 5.7 On-line audit is a series of tests that verify basic functional blocks in the canceller.
-These tests are divided into two categories: nonfatal errors and fatal errors. - 5.8 Nonfatal errors cause an error code to flash in the dot matrix displays; the canceller continues functioning.
-Failures from the following modules constitute a nonfatal error . . . - power supply #1 (if present) - power supply #2 (if present) - +12V on canceller module - off-board HLC (if present when used in 254 or 452 mounting assemblies) - on-board HLC (if present) - 5.9 The following is a list of some of the functions that are verified during normal operation audit checks.
-Failure of any of these functions causes the module to display a fatal error code on the front panel displays. - · flash memory checksum - · nonvolatile memory parity check - · programmable hardware configuration readback - · tone disabler program memory verification/checksum - · optional subassembly integrity - 5.10 When a fatal error is detected it is stored in nonvolatile memory and the module is powered up again.
-If the error is not intermittent, power-up diagnostics catch the problem and bypass all channels, as described in paragraph 5.2.
+These tests are divided into two categories: nonfatal errors and fatal errors.

+- 5.8 With nonfatal errors the canceller continues functioning.
+Failures from the following modules constitute a nonfatal error . . .

+- power supply #1 (if present)

+- power supply #2 (if present)

+- +12V on canceller module

+- off-board HLC (if present when used in 254 or 452 mounting assemblies)

+- on-board HLC (if present)

+- 5.9 The following is a list of some of the functions that are verified during normal operation audit checks.
+Failure of any of these functions causes a fatal error code. - flash memory checksum - nonvolatile memory parity check - programmable hardware configuration readback - tone disabler program memory verification/checksum - · optional subassembly integrity - 5.10 When a fatal error is detected it is stored in nonvolatile memory and the module is powered up again.
+If the error is not intermittent, power-up diagnostics catch the problem and lock the module, as described in paragraph 5.2.
 In the case where the error is intermittent, power-up diagnostics may not catch the problem.
-Therefore, if two errors are seen by these audit tests within one hour, all channels are bypassed with the associated failure code shown in the dot matrix display.
-Record the contents of both displays and return this information, along with the module, to Tellabs, as described in paragraph 10.8.
+Therefore, if two errors are seen by these audit tests within one hour, all channels are bypassed and the fault LED is lit.
+If a terminal is available, obtain the fail code (see the 258 E1 Echo Canceller User Interface Document) and record the code.
+Return this information, along with the module, to Tellabs, as described in paragraph 10.9.